Journal Clubs

 OT Journal Club

-This quarterly OT Journal Club meets in the library to talk about a recent research paper as selected by Occupational Therapy colleagues working across NLFT.
+The monthly Occupational Therapy Journal Club meets in the library to talk about a recent research paper as selected by Occupational Therapy colleagues working across NLFT.
 If you would like to take part in these fun, discursive sessions then please contact the facilitator, Assistant Librarian Catherine Wardle: catherinewardle@nhs.net